dgaydukov/cert-aws/sa/files/sa.md

 Suppression rule:
 * you can add such rule with existing filter or create new filter so GuardDuty will mark such finding as archive
 * such findings won't go to s3/CloudWatch & stayed in GuardDuty for 90 days
-* you can use `aws guardduty list-findings --finding-criteria service.archived=true` (by default all findings would be retreived)
+* you can use `aws guardduty list-findings --finding-criteria service.archived=true` (by default all findings would be retrieved)
 * in multi-account system only admin can create suppression rule
 * use case:
     * Recon:EC2/Portscan - in case your ec2 using vulnerability assessment application
     * UnauthorizedAccess:EC2/SSHBruteForce - in case ec2 is bastion host (cause it expected that bastion host constantly accessed with ssh)
 Managing multiple accounts:
-* you can manage multiple accounts with GuardDuty from single admin account
+* you can manage multiple accounts with GuardDuty from single admin account, use either:
-* you can use either:
     * org - use org master account to register GuardDuty as admin account
     * invite independent account to be managed under admin account by GuardDuty
 * once you activate GuardDuty admin account - you can manage GuardDuty from single place